Latest revision June 6, 2021

 Spain officially recognises couples regardless of gender.
 This means that a couple with an EU and a non-EU partner (common-law or married) have official state recognition.

-Spain also has a provision to grant residency to the non-EU partner for officially consummated common-law partnerships and marriages.
-The marriage procedure needs no explanation but there is a standard process for creating a common-law partnership.
-In Spanish, this is a “pareja de hecho“.
-This is another road to residency but it obviously has serious personal implications and commitments.
+Spain also allows residency for the non-EU partner for officially consummated common-law partnerships and marriages.
+The marriage procedure needs no explanation, but there is a standard process for creating a common-law partnership.
+This is called a “pareja de hecho “in Spanish and is another road to residency, but it has serious personal implications and commitments.

 I often refer to this as the “Outer Limits” law.

-Please feel free to investigate this to the last syllable because it truly sounds like the “Outer Limits”.
+Please feel free to investigate this to the last syllable because it genuinely sounds like the “Outer Limits”.

 Spain has a law called the “arraigo social”.
-A section of this law is the “arraigo laboral“.
+A section of this law is the “arraigo laboral “.
 This section of the law offers people who are not from the EU the possibility of gaining residency if they can prove they have been living and working in Spain for at least two years.
-Implicit in this is that they have been working illegally because as we all know; non-EUs who are not EU residents cannot work in Spain, right!
+But, of course, implicit in this is that they have been working illegally because, as we all know, non-EUs who are not EU residents cannot work in Spain, right!

 Hold on a minute!
 Everyone says you cannot work in Spain without a work permit.

-Spain is full of contradictions and this law is possibly the clearest example.
+Spain is full of contradictions, and this law is possibly the most evident example.

-To cut a long story short, the law gives residency to anyone who can show he or she has been living and working illegally in Spain for at least two years.
+To cut a long story short, the law gives residency to anyone who can show they have been living and working illegally in Spain for at least two years.

-There is a also a formal procedure for registering yourself with the town hall.
-Your illegal residency clock starts on the day you register with the town hall.
-The process is called “empadronamiento“.
+There is also a formal procedure for registering yourself with the town hall.
+Your illegal residency clock starts when you register with the town hall.
+The process is called “empadronamiento “.

-A similar section in the law applies for common-law partnerships (“arraigo familiar”).
-NOTE: If you come to Spain with a student visa, you cannot use the “Outer Limits” law for the simple reason that by having a student visa you are in Spain legally.
+NOTE: If you come to Spain with a student visa, you cannot use the “Outer Limits” law for the simple reason that by having a student visa, you are in Spain legally.
 The “Outer Limits” law is only for illegals!
+A similar section in the direction applies for common-law partnerships (“arraigo familiar”).

-If the British are leaving, who is filling the vacuum with respect to English teachers?
+The British are out, so who fills the vacuum concerning English teachers?

-Well no one right now, so teaching vacancies are rising.
-The Spanish economy is still not the same as it was six years ago but according to all official channels, including the IMF, Spain is on the right track.
-Big investment firms like Morgan Stanley have been recommending Spain to their investors for over a year.
+Well, no one right now, so teaching vacancies are rising.
+The Spanish economy is still not the same as six years ago, but Spain is on the right track according to all official channels, including the IMF.
+Moreover, significant investment firms like Morgan Stanley have recommended Spain to their investors for over a year.